 - Adjust your diet to replace protein lost in the urine

 - Use ACE inhibitors to reduce protein loss in some cases

-- Treat edema by restricting salt intake and taking diuretics, also known as water pills
+- Treat edema by restricting salt intake and taking diuretics

-- Lower cholesterol and blood pressure with diet, exercise, and medicines
+- Lower cholesterol and blood pressure with diet, exercise, and medications

 Most conditions that lead to nephrotic syndrome cannot be prevented.
 However, the risk of type 2 diabetes may be reduced through exercise and weight control.

 National Institute of Diabetes and Digestive and Kidney Diseases

 Nephrotic syndrome.
 National Kidney Foundation website.
 Available at: https://www.kidney.org/atoz/content/nephrotic.
 Accessed July 12, 2013.